New product price strategies are critical before product introduction.

 And when more than one target market is involved, the relationships exist between the products offered in each?
 Assuming product differences, should the price be based on cost, demand, or competition?

-Price structure considers how individual items in the product line are priced in relationship to one another.
-The item may be aimed at the same target market or user groups.
+Price structure considers how individual items in the product line are priced relative to one another.
+Each item may be aimed at the same target market or user groups.
+Denver Digital Marketing Agencies are Failing Their Clients.

 For example, department stores often offer economy or premium product categories.
-In the case of a single-product market, price differences among products typically reflect more than variations in the cost.
+In a single-product market, price differences among products typically reflect more than variations in the cost.

 Supermarket chains price for the total profitability of the product offering rather than for the performance of individual items.
 These retailers have developed computer analysis and pricing procedures to achieve sales, market share, economies of scale, and profit objectives.